joyrexus/regula/README.md

 | `afterDate`         | Checks if a date is after a specified ISO 8601 timestamp.                     | `"afterDate": "2025-01-01T00:00:00Z"`                              |
 | `beforeDate`        | Checks if a date is before a specified ISO 8601 timestamp.                    | `"beforeDate": "2024-12-31T23:59:59Z"`                             |
 | `betweenDates`      | Checks if a date falls within a specified range.                              | `"betweenDates": ["2024-01-01T00:00:00Z", "2025-01-01T00:00:00Z"]` |

----

-## Examples

-- [Membership Check](./examples/membership-check/README.md): A simple example demonstrating how to use Regula to evaluate a ruleset that determines whether a user qualifies for a premium membership.
-- [Loan Application](./examples/loan-application/README.md): A more complex example that showcases how to use Regula to evaluate a loan application through a series of successive evaluations.

 ## Utility Methods